Skip to content

 How it works

 Cache keys are composed from the integration ID, endpoint, HTTP method, and a hash of the request data.
-This means the same endpoint with different parameters produces separate cache entries.
+The same endpoint with different parameters produces separate cache entries.

-With requestAs(), both live and cached paths reconstruct the response via Data::from(), so you always receive the same typed Data object regardless of whether it was a cache hit or a live call.
+When ->as(...) is set, both live and cached paths reconstruct the response via Data::from(), so you receive the same typed Data object whether it came from cache or from a live call.

 Stale cache fallback